 Alternate Route #1

-Instead of leaving the canyon for the road, continue hiking the canyon until its intersection with Barbershop (there is a sign here that says "Dane Canyon").
+Instead of leaving the canyon for the road, continue hiking the canyon until its intersection with Barbershop (a sign here that says "Dane Canyon").

 Alternate Route #2

-From the junction w/ McClinktock draw, Head up McClintock Draw until it intersects the Barbershop trail.
+From the junction w/ McClintock draw, Head-up McClintock Draw until it intersects the Barbershop trail.